 - Number of Evaluations Received field under the Applicant field grouping, and

-- Reference Received Date field under the References field grouping.
+- Reference Received Date field under the Evaluators field grouping.

 If you require a certain number of evaluations to be completed before reviewing an applicant, you can use the Number of Evaluations Received field to search based on this number.
 You can also use Reference Received Date to find evaluations submitted before or after a certain date or within a time frame.

 Depending on how your CAS accepts official or unofficial transcripts, you can use the Transcript Received Date field under the Transcripts field grouping to filter by the date when:

 - An official transcript was received by the CAS,